redstone-finance/redstone-oracles-monorepo/packages/canton-connector/daml/README.md

 1. Contains some tests as scripts as there's no a native unit-tests mechanism
 2. Provides also integration tests for local/ide/ledger deploying and running.
 3. Must be extended to cover more cases

-## The current state of development

-1. It's possible to deploy all components above to the predefined intellect.eu participant and operate with them with the predefined user
-   1. The components' system client/reader has been tested on a single domain in 2 intellect.eu node-participants for daml `2.7.9` (so with most of the checks disabled).
-   2. Creating a new user in the Keycloak, they can connect to the provider, is in progress (*it always uses the admin user in the participant*)
-2. Contracts' visibility in the global Canton world, outside intellect.eu, is a mystery
-    1. it depends on the Parties defined in other participants
-3. Managing users and participants is quite aggravating